facebook/lexical/packages/lexical-website/docs/getting-started/devtools.md

 Now, if you visit a website built with Lexical (such as [https://playground.lexical.dev/](https://playground.lexical.dev/)), you will see the _Lexical_ panel in your browser Inspector window.

 <img src="/img/docs/devtools-demo.png" width="460" alt="Lexical Developer Tools Demo screenshot">

+## Extension Support

+Feel free to reach out to us for support, or just to chat, at <a href="mailto:EPAM-lexical-support@epam.com">EPAM-lexical-support@epam.com</a> or via our [community channels](/community).

+Legal information:

+- <a href="https://opensource.facebook.com/legal/privacy/" rel="noreferrer noopener" target="_blank">Meta Open Source - Privacy Policy</a>
+- <a href="https://opensource.facebook.com/legal/terms/" rel="noreferrer noopener" target="_blank">Meta Open Source - Terms of Use</a>